Human–wildlife conflict: Asia

 With a rapidly increasing human population and high biodiversity, interactions between people and wild animals are becoming more and more prevalent.
 Like human-predator in Africa, encounters between tigers, people, and their livestock is a prominent issue on the Asian continent.
 Attacks on humans and livestock have exacerbated major threats to tiger conservation such as mortality, removal of individuals from the wild, and negative perceptions of the animals from locals.
 Even non-predator conflicts are common, with crop-raiding by elephants and macaques persisting in both rural and urban environments, respectively.
 Poor disposal of hotel waste in tourism-dominated towns have altered behaviours of carnivores such as sloth bears that usually avoid human habitation and human-generated garbage.

 For example, as a result of the human-elephant conflict in Sri Lanka each year as many as 80 people are killed by elephants and more than 230 elephants are killed by farmers.
-The Sri Lankan elephant is listed as endangered, and only 2.500–4.000 individuals remain in the wild.
+The Sri Lankan elephant is listed as endangered, and only 2,500–4,000 individuals remain in the wild.
+In another example, tigers of Pilibhit Tiger Reserve in northern part of India have dispersed beyond the designated core zone of the reserve area into adjacent agricultural lands, they are commonly referred as sugarcane tigers.
+These tigers have killed more than 36 humans between 2014-24.